Gaussianization and eigenvalue statistics for random quantum channels (III): Introduction

 \section{Introduction}

-In the paper \cite{collins-nechita-1} we developed a calculus allowing to compute any moments of random quantum channels.
-It already proved useful to understand the random matrix models involved in the additivity violation theorems and to give improvements on lower bounds of dimensions needed to obtain violation of the additivity of entropy estimates (developped in \cite{collins-nechita-1,collins-nechita-2}).
-In the present work, we study two more applications of our calculus, to new random matrix models introduced for quantum information theoretic purposes.
+In the paper~\cite{collins-nechita-1} we developed a calculus permitting the computation of any moments of random quantum channels.
+It has already proven useful in understanding the random matrix models involved in the additivity violation theorems and in improving lower bounds of dimensions needed to obtain violation of the additivity of entropy estimates (developed in \cite {collins-nechita-1,collins-nechita-2,collins-nechita-4}), as well as in the study of random quantum states associated with graphs \cite {collins-nechita-zyczkowski}.
+In the present work we study two more applications of our calculus, to new random matrix models introduced for quantum information theoretic purposes.

-The first application is of theoretical interest and of non asymptotic nature: we extend our calculus to Gaussian matrices and show that it yields explicit formulas for the moments of Wishart matrices and of outputs of quantum random channels.
-The formulae are of purely combinatorial nature and allow to bypass Weingarten calculus, whose asymptotic estimates can be involved.
-For this we use a `gaussianization' method.
+The first application is of theoretical interest and of a nonasymptotic nature: we extend our calculus to Gaussian matrices and show that it yields explicit formulas for the moments of Wishart matrices and of outputs\vadjust{\goodbreak} of random quantum channels.
+The formulas are of a purely combinatorial nature and make it possible to bypass Weingarten calculus, whose asymptotic estimates can be involved.
+For this we use a ``Gaussianization'' method.

-The second application is a study at length of the random matrix model that was introduced by Hayden and Winter in \cite{hayden-winter} and used recently in \cite{fukuda-king,fukuda-king-moser,brandao-horodecki} to refine the results of Hastings \cite{hastings}.
+The second application is an extended study of the random matrix model that was introduced by Hayden and Winter in~\cite{hayden-winter} and used recently in \mbox{\cite {fukuda-king,fukuda-king-moser,brandao-horodecki}} to refine the results of Hastings~\cite{hastings}.
 As a motivation, let us recall the quantum information theoretic context of this random matrix.
-A quantum channel is a linear completely positive trace preserving map $\Phi$ from $\M_n(\C)\to \M_k(\C)$.
-A density matrix is a selfadjoint positive matrix of trace $1$.
-Let $\Delta_k = \{x \in \R_+^k \, | \, \sum_{i=1}^k x_i = 1\}$ be the $(k-1)$-dimensional probability simplex.
-The \emph{Shannon entropy} of $x$ is defined to be
+A~\textit{quantum channel} is a linear completely positive trace-preserving map $\Phi\dvtx \M_n(\C)\to\M_k(\C)$.
+A~\textit{density matrix} is a self-adjoint positive semidefinite matrix with trace $1$.
+Let $\Delta_k = \{x \in\R_+^k \mid\sum_{i=1}^k x_i = 1\}$ be the $(k-1)$-dimensional probability simplex.
+The \textit{Shannon entropy} of $x$ is defined to~be

 These definitions are extended to density matrices by functional calculus: